Ace your U.P. State Fair experience with these insider tips

 If mouthwatering fair food, thrilling rides and captivating grandstand events are your ideas of a good time, then Escanaba is the place to be Aug.
 16-22.
 The U.P.
 State Fair is just around the corner!

 We’re sharing insider information, some tips to get the most of your fair experience, courtesy of Vickie Micheau, Delta County Chamber of Commerce executive director.
-The Chamber has played a large role in bringing blue-ribbon fun in years past, and especially in 2021!
+The Chamber has played a large role in bringing blue-ribbon fun in years past!
 Read below to be in the know, and go to the U.P.
 State Fairgrounds, 2401 12th Ave.
 N.